 Installation

-Complete masonry work in accordance with [CAN3 A371-14] except where specified otherwise in the Contract Documents.
+Complete masonry work in accordance with CAN3 A371-14 except where specified otherwise in the Contract Documents.

 Build masonry plumb, level, and true to line, with vertical joints in alignment.

 Layout coursing and bond to achieve the correct coursing heights, and continuity of the bond above and below openings, with the minimum amount of cutting.